After reading this chapter you can:

 Youth Gardens (Figure 21–2).
 With the increasing interest in science and nutrition education, many schools and youth organizations in the United States are planting gardens to serve as outdoor learning laboratories.
 In the garden, everyone is transformed into a scientist, actively participating in research and discovery.
 Besides providing a motivating, hands-on setting for teaching skills in virtually every basic subject area, the garden is a wonderful place to learn responsibility, patience, pride, self-confidence, curiosity, critical thinking, and the art of nurturing.
 In schools, raised-bed gardens, or sections of the school landscape, are customarily assigned to classes.
 Hands-on curricula and activities are selected to supplement and support the standard course of study for science and nutrition for specific grade levels.
 In some cases, school gardens require extensive volunteer support so that classes may be split into small groups of children to work in the garden.

 Therapeutic Gardens (Figure 21–3).
 Still other gardens focus on horticultural therapy: using plants to improve the social, educational, psychological, and physical well-being of the gardeners and their caregivers, family, and friends.
 Located in hospitals, nursing homes, assisted living facilities, retirement communities, outpatient treatment centers, botanical gardens, and other settings, therapeutic gardens are generally designed to be accessible to people with physical limitations.
 Therapeutic gardens may be designed for active gardening programs or as quiet spaces for reflection.
-These gardens may include helpful accommodations: raised beds and firm pathways to provide access to participants in wheelchairs, Braille signage for gardeners with sight impairments, special ergonomically designed tools for gardeners with limited physical strength, and other accommodations.
+These gardens may include raised beds and firm pathways to provide access to participants in wheelchairs, Braille signage for gardeners with sight impairments, special ergonomically designed tools for gardeners with limited physical strength, and other helpful accommodations.
 Therapeutic gardens are often designed with plant material selected for texture, color, sound, taste, and scent to appeal to all five senses.

 Volunteer educators can support all three kinds of gardening programs by sharing information, providing resources, promoting communication, supporting fund development, encouraging volunteer management, facilitating community development (connecting to community partners), teaching the value of record keeping, and assisting with evaluation.
 Some of the topics volunteer educators might cover include composting, pest management, soil stewardship, food safety, nutrition, and health.